ASCODERUN/ASCODE/README.md

 ## Configuration

-### Bottee AI relies on JSON configuration files to manage settings for different environments and components.
+### Dibbie AI relies on JSON configuration files to manage settings for different environments and components.
 These files are located in the configs/ directory.
 Review and modify them as needed for your setup:

 - dev.json: Development environment settings with verbose logging and debug mode enabled for easier troubleshooting.
 - prod.json: Production environment settings optimized for performance and security, with minimal logging.